sandbox-3/entidy/README.md

 ### Relationships and Hierarchies

-Let's suppose we want to model an ownership relationship where one entity own 1 or many other entities.
+Let's suppose we want to model an ownership relationship where one entity owns 1 or many other entities.

-If we were to have C++ types as components, we would have to model the relationship inside the types themselves using composition: an owner entity would need to have a component with a vector of children entities, and children would need to reference their parent entitie(s) in their respective components.
+If we were to have C++ types as components, we would need to model the relationship inside the types themselves using composition: an owner entity would need to have a component with a vector of children entities, and children would need to reference their parent entitie(s) in their respective components.

 This approach poses 2 main problems:

-1. The overhead of bookkeeping and its maintenance on behalf of the developer, which is the product of the redundancy in representing those relationships.
+1. The overhead of book-keeping and its maintenance on behalf of the developer, which is the product of the redundancy in representing those relationships.
 2. At least 2 queries need to be performed in order to produce a view that gives us access to the needed components.